 - Now collect everything that’s going into the stir fry next to the stove so you can access it easily.
 Once you start stir frying, things move fast!

 - Heat 1-2 tablespoons of canola oil in a large frying pan or wok over medium-high heat.
 Add pork and stir-fry 3 minutes.
-Add some onions, ginger, and garlic.
+Add onions, ginger, and garlic.
 Stir-fry 1 minute.

 - Add snow peas and pineapple.
 Stir-fry 3 minutes more.